 Eagles’ quick reinvention among Super Bowl contenders is remarkable.
 Just ask an All-Pro who was part of both

-PHILADELPHIA, Pa. — General manager Howie Roseman captured the feeling while he was walking off the field after the Philadelphia Eagles’ 38-7 Rout of the New York Giants Saturday in the Divisional round.
+PHILADELPHIA, Pa. — General manager Howie Roseman captured the feeling while he was walking off the field after his Philadelphia Eagles’ 38-7 Rout of the New York Giants Saturday in the Divisional round.

 “That’s nice!
 That’s nice!”
 Roseman repeated out loud to a security guard — and he has a point.
 Just two years after going 4-11-1 and pressing the reset button on the franchise by firing head Coach Doug Pederson and trading quarterback Carson Wentz, the Eagles are headed back to the NFC Championship game.